JordanShurmer/jordan-shurmer-family/content/theology/baptism.md

 ## Baptism is Symbolic

+{% summary() %}
-I believe baptism is a physical **symbol** of what happens at conversion (united to christ in burial and resurrection)
+I believe baptism is a physical **symbol** of what happens at conversion
+{% end %}

 The English word _baptism_ is a transliteration of the greek word being used, rather than a translation.
 The word means simply _immersion_.
-So, what the original hearers and readers of all of the things said about baptism heard was to be _immersed in Christ_, _immersed in the name of Jesus Christ_, etc.
+So, what the original hearers and readers of all of the things said about baptism heard was to be _immersed in Christ_, _immersed in the name of Jesus Christ_, etc. I believe they would have easily understood the apostles to mean that baptism is a symbol for what actually happens in conversion, not that baptism is the means to bring about conversion.
+In conversion we are united to and immersed in Christ and his burial and resurrection and our sins are washed from us - those things are symbolized by being immersed in water in the name of Jesus.

 Reading _baptism_ as _immersion_ helps to see the clearly symbolic usage, since _immerse_ is used symbolically in general.
 For example, we speak of being immersed in our work, immersed in music, etc. The new testament uses the word similarly: immersed with/in the Holy Spirit (Matthew 3:11, Mark 1:8, Luke 3:16, John 1:33, Acts 1:5), immersed in suffering (Mark 10:38, Luke 12:50), immersed into death (Romans 6:3), immersed into Moses (1 Corinthians 10:2), immersed into the church (1 Corinthians 12:13).

-So, when reading things like 1 Peter 4:21 _baptism now saves you_, this can easily be understood symbolically.
-In the same way we might say _this wedding ring unites us_, or _I pledge allegiance to the flag_.
-Symbols are meant to be used in place of the thing they symbolize, so it does makes sense to say _baptism saves you_ when baptism is symbolic of our union with Christ (which is actually accomplished through faith, not baptism literally)
+So, when reading things like 1 Peter 4:21 _baptism now saves you_, and Acts 2:38 _Repent and be baptized for the forgiveness of your sins_, this can easily be understood symbolically.
+The act of baptism doesn't literally save you - it doesn't bring about salvation - it's a symbol of what saves you (buried and raised with Christ through faith).
+In the same way we might say _this wedding ring unites us_, or _I pledge allegiance to the flag_,  even though those symbols aren't the reality that they symbolize.
+Symbols are meant to be used in place of the thing they symbolize.
+It does makes sense to say _baptism saves you_ when baptism is symbolic of our union with Christ (which is actually accomplished through faith, not immersion in water).

 </section>